Why Stock Dividends Matter, and How They Build Your Wealth

 Here are some key things to look for when picking stocks for their dividend value:

-Compare that to Apple (AAPL), a company on everyone’s investment radar.
-It didn’t start doling out dividends until 2012—five months after the passing of Steve Jobs.
+While some flashy tech companies have flirted with trouble — for example, LinkedIn rescued by Microsoft Corp.
+(MSFT), Twitter in a #superslump — compare that to Apple (AAPL), a company on everyone’s investment radar.
+It didn’t start doling out dividends until 2012 — five months after the passing of Steve Jobs.
 The last time the tech giant gave them out?
 1995: nine years before the first MacBook Pro laptop.

-In May, J&J’s dividend jumped a stunning 6.7 percent, upping the payout from 75 cents per share to 80 cents quarterly.
+In May 2016, J&J’s dividend jumped a stunning 6.7 percent, upping the payout from 75 cents per share to 80 cents quarterly.
 Sure, a Band-Aid variety pack costs about 12 bucks.
-But over 54 years and an automatic reinvestment of dividends into shares, you could probably buy enough bandages to fill a semi.
+But over 54 years and automatic reinvestment of dividends into shares, you could probably buy enough bandages to fill a semi.

 Or, if you prefer: They’re a great measure of wealth creation.